DISHDevEx/iot/aws/modules/ec2/README.md

 1. Include the 'data-sources.tf' file form respective module directory
 2. Comment out the 'Without HashiCorp Vault block' in the 'main.tf' file
-3. Define inputs in the 'terragrunt.hcl' file as shown below along with other variable vaules, please ensure that HashiCorp Vault variables(address,token,secrets path) are configured in the inputs as shown below.
-Also, ensure to include the 'data-sources.tf' file in the respective module directory and comment out the 'Without HashiCorp Vault block' in the 'main.tf' file.
+3. Define inputs in the 'terragrunt.hcl' file as shown below

 If you are NOT interested in using HashiCorp Vault for secrets management, then please follow below steps:
 1. Remove the 'data-sources.tf' file form respective module directory